ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview.md

 clusters are secure, operating efficiently, and delivering the service levels that applications expect.

-IBM Cloud Automation Manager is a multi-cloud, self-service management platform running on IBM Cloud Private that empowers developers and administrators to meet business demands.
+{{site.data.keyword.cloud_notm}} Automation Manager is a multi-cloud, self-service management platform running on {{site.data.keyword.cloud_notm}} Private that empowers developers and administrators to meet business demands.
 Cloud Automation Manager Service Composer allows you to expose hybrid cloud services in the IBM Cloud Private catalog.